jpzfm/Spotify-URL-URI-Converter/README.md

 # Spotify-URL-URI-Converter
 Takes a Spotify URL or URI as input and converts it to the inverse.
-Originally designed for a Alfred workflow, this is Python 2.6 and 3 compatible.
+Originally designed for a Alfred workflow, this is only Python 3 compatible.